Table of Contents

 Section 3: Optimizing feature selection for machine learning models

 Users can make an initial evaluation by leveraging cfDNAanalyzer’s powerful feature extraction module, which is essential for the analysis of genomic and fragmentomic features from cfDNA sequencing data.
-After an initial exploration of the features, cfDNAanalyzer was used to identify the most discriminative features using four main classes of feature selection methods: filters, embedders, wrappers, and hybrid methods (25 methods in total supported).
+After an initial exploration of the features, cfDNAanalyzer was used to identify the most discriminative features using four main classes of feature selection methods: filters, embedded, wrappers, and hybrid methods (25 methods in total supported).

 Files in the directory output_directory/Feature_Processing_and_Selection/Feature_Selection used in this section can be generated by cfDNAanalyzer with the following command :